realnikolaj/comsocsci2022group6/Assignment1/G6_Assignment1.md

 ```

 <div class="alert alert-block alert-danger">
-1. Compute the value of p such that the number of expected edges of the random network equals the number of edges in the redditor network (see equation 3.2 in your Network Science Book).
+1. Compute the value of p such that the number of expected edges of the random network equals the number of edges in the redditor network (see equation 3.2 in your Network Science Book)[1].
 </div>

 <div class="alert alert-block alert-info">

 <b>Note:</b> The equation (3.2) from Ch.
-3 seem to be in conflict with the equation in Ch.
+3 in networksciencebook[1] seem to be in conflict with the equation in Ch.
 2 eq (2.5) which is specifically stated to apply to directed graphs.
 Since most of chapter 3 is revolving around undirected networks and since we had discrepencies getting the prober amount of links in our random network using these equation we will be using (2.5) instead and verifying with emperical values. </div>

 >2.What is the value of p?
 Compute the average value of the degree < k > (using the formula).

 First we calculate p and \<k> for the **directed network DG** using eq.
-(2.5) to create our random null network using p.
+(2.5) in [1] to create our random null network using p.
 Using (2.5),  L and N (No. of edges and No. of nodes) in the directed network DG the average degree of the directed network i.e. $\left< k \right>$ which by Ch.
 2.3 is equal to the average degree **in** and average degree **out**.
 (2.5): $\left< k^{in} \right> = \left< k^{out} \right> = \frac{L}{N}$
-Since the amount of possible distinct pairs is doubled from the undirected to the directed network i.e. in the directed network en edge from A to B doesnt equal an edge from B to A as these two edges are now distinguishable, we should simply use $p = frac{k}{N}$ to calculate the probability of pairing two random nodes.
+Since the amount of possible distinct pairs is doubled from the undirected to the directed network i.e. in the directed network en edge from A to B doesnt equal an edge from B to A as these two edges are now distinguishable, we should simply use $p = \frac{k}{N}$ to calculate the probability of pairing two random nodes.

 ```python
 # Using (3.2) to calculate p